schottler3/Culinary-Cards/README.md

 * Unsplash has a limit of 50 images per hour.
 * Recipes can be searched by name, words from description, category, ingredients, username, and are sorted by likes descending.
+* Firefox might be glitchy when clicking the Categories button.
+However, this should be fixed!

 ## Screenshots of Site